-Understanding the tides when starting out sea fishing is one of the most fundamental aspects of saltwater angling.
+One of our top sea fishing tips is to understand the tide.
 For the majority of shore fishing marks and fish, the tide plays a key role in the success of each session.
 Without at least a basic understanding of watercraft and – in particular – how the ebb and flood of a tide affects the water around you, your saltwater angling will always have a glass ceiling.

 Here we’ve broken down how the tide affects specific fishing marks, certain species of fish, what the best tides are for sea fishing and how you can take advantage of them.
 Ultimately you’ll never catch a fish unless you have a rod in the water, but we want to ensure we’re making the best use of time when out there.